 - MS in Medical Laboratory Sciences (Fort Worth campus)

-Bachelor of Science Degree in Medical Laboratory Science - Description
+Bachelor of Science Degree in Medical Laboratory Sciences

 A maximum of thirty-five students are admitted to the MLS program in the Spring and Fall semesters of each year, with application deadlines of the preceding September 1 and March 15, respectively.
 Admission is on a competitive basis.
 An overall minimum GPA of 2.5/4.00, with a minimum GPA of 2.8 in science and math, is required.
 NAACLS specifies that prerequisite college courses and numbers of credits required shall be those necessary to ensure admission of individuals prepared for the educational program.
 Prerequisite content area includes general chemistry, organic and/or biochemistry, general biological sciences, microbiology, and mathematics.
 Survey courses do not qualify as fulfillment of chemistry and biological science prerequisites.
 Developmental mathematics courses will not satisfy the mathematics requirements.